This credit is refundable, meaning the portion of the credit that is larger than your tax liability can be refunded to you.

 - Cancelled checks (front and back), or

-- Money order or cashier's check stubs with corresponding bank statements, or
+- Money order or cashier's check stubs with corresponding bank statements showing the withdrawal, or

-- Duplicate checks with corresponding bank statements, or
+- Duplicate checks with corresponding bank statements showing the withdrawal, or

 - Signed receipts from the provider received at the time of payment.